H-0644

 Plain Language

-All AI-generated outputs from administrative support tasks — including transcription and recording — are subject to the same confidentiality protections that apply to mental health records under existing Vermont law (18 V.S.A. §§ 1881 and 7103).
-This means AI-processed data receives the same disclosure prohibitions as therapist-created records.
-Practitioners must ensure that any AI vendor or system used for administrative support complies with these existing confidentiality requirements.
+All AI-generated outputs from administrative support tasks — including transcription and recording — are subject to the same confidentiality protections that apply to mental health records under 18 V.S.A. §§ 1881 and 7103.
+This confirms that existing health information disclosure prohibitions extend to AI-processed data.
+It does not create a new compliance obligation but ensures existing confidentiality law applies to AI-generated materials.

 Statutory Text